Alexander M. Korsunsky

 Alexander received his degree of Doctor of Philosophy (DPhil) from Merton College, University of Oxford, following undergraduate education in theoretical physics.
 He has held visiting positions at the National University of Singapore, University Roma Tré, and ENSICAEN in France.
-His current appointment is Professor of Engineering Science at the University of Oxford and Trinity College, Oxford.
+He is Professor Emeritus in Engineering Science at the University of Oxford and Trinity College, Oxford.

-He is Editor-in-Chief of Materials & Design, a major Elsevier journal (2021 IF 7.991).
+In 2014-2024 he was Editor-in-Chief of Materials & Design, a major Elsevier journal (2023 IF 9.417).